theLLMs

 The useful caution is the same everywhere: model docs change, pricing changes and the published provider page is the thing to check before you budget or build around a giant prompt.

-Methodology and sources
+Methodology

-- a larger window can still be the right choice when the task genuinely needs it.
+• Limitations: Context window size does not measure reasoning quality; latency depends on many factors besides prompt length; pricing and limits can change after the check date; a larger window can still be the right choice when the task genuinely needs it.

 Change log

-- 2026-05-22: first draft built from the llm-editor-approved launch slice brief, with current model-doc checks, current pricing caveats and a worked example showing why bigger context is not automatically better.
+• 2026-05-22: First draft built from the llm-editor-approved launch slice brief, with current model-doc checks, current pricing caveats and a worked example showing why bigger context is not automatically better.